 Pregnancy can really be a roller coaster ride!
-If you are a reader, a pregnancy book can keep you good company.
+If you are a reader, and looking for books to read during pregnancy then read on!
 Pregnancy books are good resources to have on hand, especially because during pregnancy you should try to limit your time on the computer as well as mobile phone.

 During my pregnancy, we moved cities twice!
 Yes, twice.
 In all the packing and moving, I somehow managed to read a couple of pregnancy books.
 One was ‘Pregnancy: What The Indian Woman Always Wanted To Know But Was Afraid To Ask’ by Nutan Pandit and the other was ‘What To Except When You Are Expecting’.